i4mShayan/HIV-Inhibitors-Classification/README.md

 # TODO
 - [ ] Using Differentiable Pooling (e.g. SAGPooling) instead of TopK Pooling mechanism.
 - [ ] Research More On the most effective chemical features for nodes and edges
+- [ ] Experimenting with more advanced GNN architectures and hyperparameter tuning

 # Refrences
 [1] [Classiﬁcation of HIV‑1 Protease Inhibitors by Machine Learning Methods](https://pubs.acs.org/doi/epdf/10.1021/acsomega.8b01843)